mwyvr/materialgirl/README.md

-# cli-themes
+# mui-themes

-cli-themes is a set of themes for terminals and terminal-based tools.
+mui-themes is a set of Material Design-inspried themes for terminals, shells, and command line applications such as the Helix editor.

 ## Available themes